Cultural depictions of spiders: Modern myths and urban legends

 The widespread urban legend that a person swallows a high number of spiders during sleep in one's life has no basis in reality.
-A sleeping person causes all kinds of noise and vibrations by breathing, snoring, their heartbeat, etc., all of which warn spiders of danger.
-Most people also wake up from sleep when they have a spider on their face.
+A sleeping person causes noises and vibrations, such as breathing, snoring, and heartbeat, which warn spiders of danger.
+Also, it is typical for people to wake up from sleep when they have a spider on their face.

 Huntsman spiders are large and swift, often eliciting arachnophobic reactions from susceptible people, and are the subject of many superstitions, exaggerations and myths.
-The banana spider myth claims that the Huntsman spider lays its eggs in banana flower blossoms, resulting in spiders inside the tip of bananas, waiting to terrorize an unsuspecting consumer.
+The banana spider myth claims that the Huntsman spider lays its eggs in banana flower blossoms, resulting in spiders inside the tip of bananas waiting to terrorize an unsuspecting consumer.
 This is supposed to explain why monkeys allegedly peel bananas from the "wrong" end.

-According to another urban legend, daddy long legs (Pholcidae) have potent venom, but their fangs are too short to deliver the poison.
-This myth might have arisen due to its similarity in appearance with the brown recluse spider.
-In a 2004 episode of Discovery Channel's MythBusters, it was shown that host Adam Savage baits and survives a bite from a daddy long legs.
+According to another urban legend, daddy long-legs spiders (Pholcidae) have potent venom, but their fangs are too short to deliver the poison.
+This myth might have arisen due to their similarity to the brown recluse spider.
+In a 2004 episode of Discovery Channel's MythBusters, it was shown that host Adam Savage baits and survives a bite from a daddy long-legs.

 A modern myth depicts a young woman who discovered that her beehive hairdo was infested with black widow spiders.

 The Spider Bite legend emerged in Europe in the late 1970s.
 In most versions of this tale, a young vacationing female sunbather is bitten on the cheek by a spider.
 After seeking medical attention for the resultant swelling, hundreds of tiny spiders are discovered emerging from her lanced wound, which causes the victim to go insane.

-An email hoax describes the attacks by the South American Blush Spider in public toilets.
+An email hoax describes attacks by the "South American Blush Spider" in public toilets.
 The alleged spider's scientific name is Arachnius gluteus, where "arachnius" is a made-up word intended to mean "spider" (Note: From the common root arachno- in compound words, from Greek ἀράχνη, arachnē; the Latin word for "spider" is "aranea" (plural: Araneae), a name for an order, not a genus.) and "gluteus" is a reference to buttocks (cf: gluteus maximus).
 The hoax spider shares some characteristics with the two-striped telamonia (Telamonia dimidiata), and there is an updated version of the hoax using that name for the spider's species, with the rest of the text left unchanged, except for details such as locations.
 This hoax began in 1999 and has since spread to social media where it continues to circulate.